Murder of Sophie Lancaster: Sophie Lancaster

-Brendan Harris and Ryan Herbert
+Brendan Harris, Ryan Herbert, the Hulme brothers and Daniel Mallett

-Brendan Desmond Harris was 15 and Ryan Stephen Herbert (born 3 December 1991) was 16 at the time of the attack.
+Brendan Desmond Harris and Ryan Stephen Herbert (born 3 December 1991) were aged 15 and 16 respectively at the time of the attack, while brothers Joseph and Daniel Hulme were aged 15 and 17, and Daniel Mallett was 17 at the time.
 Harris had attended Whitworth Community High School and The Valley Leadership Academy in Bacup.
-Herbert had attended All Saints' Catholic High School in Rawtenstall.
-Both boys regularly smoked cannabis.
-Four months prior to the attack on Lancaster and Maltby, both boys had received a conviction for assaulting and stamping on a 16 year old boy in Stubbylee Park.
-Harris and Herbert, along with Joseph Hulme, Daniel Hulme and Daniel Mallett, were thought to be members of a gang called the "Bacup Terror Group".
+Herbert, who never knew his father, lived with his mother, Christine, and sister, and attended All Saints' Catholic High School in Rawtenstall.
+Both Harris and Herbert regularly smoked cannabis, and four months prior to the attack on Lancaster and Maltby, both boys had received a conviction for assaulting and stamping on a 16-year-old boy in Stubbylee Park.
+Joseph and Daniel Hulme lived in nearby Shawforth on a travellers' site, while Daniel Mallett lived with his mother, Tracy, in Bacup.
+During the trial, Mallett was described in court as the only defendant said to come from a 'good home'.